 Benefit Description You pay Treatment therapies (cont.)
-High Option Growth hormone therapy (GHT) \$30 per office visit to your primary care physician or Applied Behavior Analysis (ABA) - See Section 5 (e) \$50 per office visit to a specialist Note: Growth hormone is covered under the prescription drug benefit.
-Note: We only cover GHT when we preauthorize the treatment.
-We will ask you to submit information that establishes that the GHT is medically necessary.
-Ask us to authorize GHT before you begin treatment; otherwise, we will only cover GHT services from the date you submit the information.
-If you do not ask or if we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies.
-See Other services requiring our Prior Approval in Section 3.
-Dialysis - hermodialysis and peritoneal dialysis \$30 per office visit to your primary care physician Note: Subject to the Prior Approval requirements, coverage is provided for a maximum of ten (10) out-of-network dialysis treatments in a calendar year.
-Physical and occupational therapies High Option Rehabilitation \$50 per office visit Up to 2 months per condition if significant improvement can be expected for the services of each of the following: \$0 per office visit for dependent children to age 26 Qualified physical therapists Nothing for physician or health professional visits during covered inpatient admission Occupational therapists • Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 32 sessions Habilitation Up to 2 months per condition if significant improvement can be expected for the services of each of the following: can be expected for the services of each of the following:Health care services that help a person keep, learn or can be expected for the services of each of the following: Health care services that help a person keep, learn or improve skills and functioning for daily living including: can be expected for the services of each of the following: Health care services that help a person keep, learn or improve skills and functioning for daily living including: the management of limitations and disabilities services or programs that help maintain or prevent deterioration in physical, cognitive, or behavioral can be expected for the services of each of the following: Health care services that help a person keep, learn or improve skills and functioning for daily living including: the management of limitations and disabilities services or programs that help maintain or prevent deterioration in physical, cognitive, or behavioral function.
-Note: We only cover therapy when a provider orders the All charges can be expected for the services of each of the following: Health care services that help a person keep, learn or improve skills and functioning for daily living including: the management of limitations and disabilities services or programs that help maintain or prevent deterioration in physical, cognitive, or behavioral function.
-Note: We only cover therapy when a provider orders the care.
-All charges
+High Option Standard Option Dialysis - hemodialysis and peritoneal dialysis \$30 per office visit to your primary care physician \$30 per office visit to your primary care physician, not subject to deductible Note: Subject to the Prior Approval requirements, coverage is provided for a maximum of ten (10) out-of-network dialysis treatments in a calendar year.
+Physical and occupational therapies High Option Standard Option Rehabilitation \$50 per office visit \$30 per office visit to your primary care Up to 2 months per condition if significant improvement can be expected for the services of each \$0 per office visit for dependent children to age 26.
+Nothing for physician or health physician, not subject to deductible or \$75 per office visit to a specialist, after deductible of the following: • Qualified physical therapists • Occupational therapists professional visits during covered inpatient admission Nothing for physician or health professional visits during covered inpatient admission Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 32 sessions Habilitation Up to 2 months per condition if significant improvement can be expected for the services of each of the following: • Health care services that help a person keep, learn or improve skills and functioning for daily living including: - the management of limitations and disabilities services or programs that help maintain or prevent deterioration in physical, cognitive, or behavioral function.
+Note: We only cover therapy when a physician: • Orders the care • Identifies the specific professional skills the patient requires and the medical necessity for skilled services and